 Renou: V 80 “gagne”

-Considering, now, this first group of stanzas, we are struck by a significant difference from the previous groups (a- b- c-).
+Considering, now, this first group of stanzas, we are struck by the significant difference from the previous groups (a- b- c-).
 Significantly, the divinity to which most of these hymns are addressed is in fact Agni, the messenger, the fire to which are entrusted the offerings and prayers addressed to the gods.
-The requests made are in the interests of man, and even when this is not made explicit in the stanzas, we are, in any case, always confronted with ‘goods’ (often ‘choice goods’ vā́rya) for, and perceived as such by, man, whether as a matter of well-being or the favour of a god.
-Suffice it to recall, for example, the invocation to Mitra in 5 65.4: what this god appropriates is the broad path, in that it can lead man – not the god – out of the narrow confines.
-Mitra and Varuṇa are, in fact, they who dispense urvī gavyūti ‘, ample pastures’, free from the narrow confines (áṃhu-).
-Again, Mitra, in particular, victoriously fights against those who violate agreements, provoking war, which makes their way home narrow (cf. Thieme 1975: 21-39).
-Another stanza – another of those cited above – where the goods which the gods ‘appropriate’ come into the hands of the divinities only to be passed on, into the hands of men, is 3 19.1d (rāyé vā́jāya vanate maghā́ni), where the idea of ‘donating’ is further suggested by the choice of the term rāyé ‘riches’,, a substantive derived from the root rā- “to donate” -as in Renou (XII 63) “en vue de (donner) la richesse”.
+The requests made are in the interests of man, and even when this is not made explicit in the stanzas, we are, in any case, always confronted with goods (often choice goods, vā́rya) for man, whether as a matter of well-being or as a favour of a god.
+Suffice it to recall, for example, the invocation to Mitra in 5 65.4.
+What this god appropriates is the broad path, in that it can lead man – not the god – out of the narrow confines.
+Mitra and Varuṇa are, in fact, they who dispense urvī gavyūti, ample pastures, free from the narrow confines (áṃhu-).
+Again, Mitra, in particular, victoriously fights against those who violate agreements, provoking war, which makes their way home narrow (see Thieme 1975: 21-39).
+In another stanza, quoted above, the goods which the gods “appropriate” come into the hands of the divinities, only to be passed on, in turn, into the hands of men.
+This stanza is 3 19.1d (rāyé vā́jāya vanate maghā́ni), where the idea of “donating” is further suggested by the choice of the term rāyé, riches, a substantive derived from the root rā- , to donate –as in Renou (XII 63) “en vue de (donner) la richesse”.
 What we are dealing with here is not possession but transfer between god and man.